 Machine Learning algorithms are data intensive.
 They need lots of data to learn before they can perform tasks without human intervention.
 Earth-based machine learning models, be it autonomous cars, facial detection, or emotions assessment algorithms have biases based on age, gender, citizenship, and race.

-The bias may occur because of:
+The bias in machine learning may occur because of:

 1. Choice of training data that serves as input to the machine learning models